 An easy way to solve the recognition issue – as well as the boss trouble by the way – is with a continuous feedback application: People can stay in touch with their colleagues, give each other the recognition they deserve – and need – and improve transparency within the team from anywhere and at any moment.
 Get rid of the clunky, process driven way of communicating via performance reviews or status updates and start building on organisational agility.

-3. Culture Misfit
+3. Culture misfit

 This one is partly intertwined with the previous one.
 If you don’t give your employees the recognition they feel they deserve they’ll become less happy in their job.
 This in turn will have an impact on the general atmosphere in the company and as such on your culture.

 I’m sure we’ve all thought of this at some point: most of us spend more time with our colleagues than we do with our loved ones.
 So then it’s no surprise that the people you sit with all day every day play a big part in your overall work happiness, right?
 Exactly.

-There are many options when it comes to team building; from a ‘survival’ weekend away on a deserted island to after work drinks and from a team ski trip to a game of afternoon table tennis.
-The latter, as it turns out, is more than just a fancy gimmick: it improves hand to eye co-ordination, fast decision making and reflexes for example.
+There are many options when it comes to team building; from a ‘survival’ weekend away on a deserted island to after-work drinks and from a team ski trip to a game of afternoon table tennis.
+The latter, as it turns out, is more than just a fancy gimmick: it improves hand-to-eye coordination, fast decision making, and reflexes for example.
 And let’s be honest, a game of ping pong always guarantees a good laugh.

-5. No Personal Growth
+5. No personal growth

 Ah yes, the much discussed need for 21st century workers to develop themselves in their jobs.
 Especially with the millennials entering the work floor, personal growth is more important than ever.
 This doesn’t have to be growth in terms of promotion per se, but more so in terms of opportunities to grow and develop skills.
 If you don’t provide your employees with the tools to do so, they might find an employer who does.

 If you’re in a smaller company and there isn’t much budget you need to work with the resources you’ve got.
-Think of workshops given by people in the company for example, a ‘by colleagues for colleagues’ kind of thing – a great way to do some team building at the same time!
+Think of workshops given by people in the company, for example, a ‘by colleagues for colleagues’ kind of thing – a great way to do some team building at the same time!

-6. Not Enough Flexibility or Autonomy
+6. Not enough flexibility or autonomy

 Another thing that’s very much related to the era in which we live.
 The reality is, if employees don’t have an option to work from home or have flexible hours, that is likely to be a deal breaker for them.
 The same thing goes for the work that needs to be done: as an employer you provide your staff with the environment and tools they require and then it’s up to them.
 You need to give them the space – literally and figuratively speaking – to do their job autonomously.

-7. Wrong Expectations
+7. Wrong expectations

 About the specifics of the role, the vibe within the company, the colleagues, future career possibilities, the list of expectations is endless.
 Chances are new employees haven’t been fully informed about all aspects involved.
 A real shame, since unmet expectations are an important reason people often leave only a few weeks in.

 This is where HR technology comes in again.
 We’ve briefly mentioned it earlier in this post, but immersive preselection funnels can help you in painting a very clear picture of the job people apply for and the company they’ll be working for if they’re hired.